 You can secure the other existing and new AWS Linux instances by executing the Shell script generated, according to the Platform and Operating System of the instance.

 4.9.
-Setup demo code tree & datasets [Github repository cloning]
+Setup solution code tree & datasets [Github repository cloning]

-Take the RDP of the Tibco Spotfire EC2 instance and perform following:
+Take the RDP of the TIBCO Spotfire EC2 instance and perform following:

 Download and install the Git client for windows with default settings from https://git-scm.com/.